Digital Detection Web for On-Campus Insects

 While agriculture is globally transitioning towards ‘precision’ through automation and digitalization to monitor plant health (e.g., using remote sensing, drone surveillance and Artificial Intelligence), this type of monitoring for insects is still in its infancy.
 Entomologists typically capture insects using traps before manually counting and identifying specimens, which is extremely time-consuming and somewhat subjective.
 There is an urgent need to revolutionize biological monitoring of insects so that it occurs when and where species are active.

+Innovative tools like the Sticky Pi, a high-frequency smart trap, provide a novel approach to monitoring insect circadian behaviors in real-time, offering unprecedented temporal resolution through image captures every 20 minutes1.
 Through aggregation of large amounts of spatiotemporal data, the Digital Detection Web project will enable UBC to monitor insects in real-time, on a scale never done before.
 Importantly, it will allow researchers to compare insect activity in natural habitats, urban campus landscapes, and the agricultural setting of UBC Farm.
 Additionally, UBC will serve as an early alert system for the monitoring of insects pests in the broader region.

 UBC community members will be given the opportunity to get involved, by using tools and resources to monitor insects and then providing feedback on the project.
 This will contribute to create stronger connections between the community and the land.